 Prospective students should check the bonafides and verifiable experience of course teachers before commencing such a course or they may find themselves with a worthless certificate or worse still training in wrong and dangerous methods.

 As a rule Snakebusters courses are single (long) day as this is preferred to the two-day model by both teacher and students and removes the logistical problem of participants who do day one and then for unforseen reasons are unable to complete day two.

 In the event that future set dates do not match the needs of participants, the names and contact details of persons wishing to do courses are taken by us and kept on file and they are contacted as new dates are set.
 We take note of preferred times for courses and try to fit in with the wishes of the majority of applicants.
-Having said that, most courses are scheduled for either Fridays or weekends and for most people the one-day course is sufficient and preferred.
+Having said that, most group (open) courses are scheduled for either Fridays or weekends and for most people the one-day course is sufficient and preferred.
 When several individuals have expressed interest in doing a course, they are contacted and told of a date for the course.

 - 18 Sept 08 (Fully subscribed),

 - 9 March 09 (Labor Day holiday Monday) - (Fully subscribed)

 - 24 April 09 - (Fully subscribed)